rogorido/sistercities/sistercities.md

 ## Adding information to graphs (colors, shapes, etc.).
 The use of `scales`

-In many cases we want to add information to a graph using different colors (or shapes) for every group.
+In many cases we want to add information to the graph using different colors (or shapes) for every group.
 Taking our dataset we could color the points of our previous scatterplot using different colors for the different types of cities (in the same country, in a EU-country or in